 (3) Two students from the University College

-(4) Two leaders of undergraduate student government organizations, as follows:
+(4) Three leaders of student government organizations, as follows:

 (i) One representative of the University Park Undergraduate Association